Jigsaw-Code/outline-server/src/server_manager/README.md

 - Linux: tar.gz files.
 - macOS: dmg files if built from macOS, zip files otherwise.

+> NOTE: If you are building for macOS, you may need to run `security unlock-keychain login.keychain` so electron-builder has access to your certificates.

 ## Error reporting

 To enable error reporting through [Sentry](https://sentry.io/) for local builds, run: